ZJK0626/CoFAB/README.md

    1.2 GPT2GH Modifier: This component receives a brep, a natural language command, and OpenAI API, return a new brep as user requests.
 Current modification ability include move, copy, rotate, scale and array.
    1.3 GPT2GH Python: This component receives a natural language command and OpenAI API, return a series of python code to generate geometries.

-2. Wire Mesh and Printing Track Generator
+2. Wire Mesh and Printing path Generator
 3. Communicator with Robotic Arm